 Introduction to the Remote File Inclusion (RFI) Vulnerability

-A remote file inclusion occurs when a file from a remote server is inserted into a web page.
-This can be done on purpose to display content on a website from a remote website.
-But, it can also happen by accident, due to a misconfiguration of the respective programming language or during an attack.
+A remote file inclusion (RFI) occurs when a file from a remote web server is inserted into a web page.
+This can be done on purpose to display content from a remote web application.
+But, it can also happen by accident, due to a misconfiguration of the respective programming language, wchich can lead to a RFI attack.

 How Does Remote File Inclusion work?